Resume, Cover Letter, Jobs, Interview and Career Tips

 FAQ: Internship Resume

 Entry-level internship positions are competitive, especially in media and technology.
 The right intern resume can seriously increase your chances of success, especially if you include a matching cover letter.
+Looking for inspiration?
+You can take a look at our internship or scholarship cover letter examples.

 No. Even if you are applying for a creative internship position, you should maintain a clear, easy-to-scan resume appearance.
 If you want to showcase your creative skills, you can use color theory and subtle design elements – or just use one of our professionally-designed creative templates – but ensure that they do not make your resume hard for an ATS to scan.
 Consider our internship resume examples for inspiration.